 5 – Mindful Gnats

 An app to help young people develop mindfulness and relaxation skills.

 Designed by Tyneside Mind, this app is an interactive mood rating system and personal.
-You can use it to journal your thoughts and feeling daily which can be useful to spotting patterns in your mood and behaviour.
+You can use it to journal your thoughts and feeling daily which can be useful to spot patterns in your mood and behaviour.

 7 – Smiling Mind

 Smiling Mind is a meditation app for young people.
-It is a free web and app-based program designed in Australia to help helping young people de-stress and stay calm.
+It is a free web and app-based program designed in Australia to help young people de-stress and stay calm.
 There are tailored programmes for different age groups.

 Remember, you wouldn’t expect to stay physically fit if you didn’t do any exercise, so why would your mind stay fit without giving it a workout?
 It may feel a little strange to practise exercising your mind, but once you start doing it regularly, you will reap the benefits that mindfulness has to offer.

 If you want to find out more about looking after your mental health, click here to pop over to our good friends at Meic.
 They offer lots of information and support around mental health and emotional wellbeing.
 They also have a helpline service available daily from 8am-midnight.

 If you’d like to read more articles on TheSprout about mental health, click here.

 Want to be taken to TheSprout Info page for Mental Health, click here.